Global equities and commodities explode on weak US jobs data | ExBulletin

 US gold futures stabilized 0.9% at $ 1,831.30 an ounce.

-Reporting by Herbert Lash, additional reporting by John McCrank in New York, Ritvik Carvalho in London, Kevin Buckland in Tokyo; edited by Alex Richardson, Nick Zieminski and Sonya Hepinstall
+Source: Reuters (Reporting by Herbert Lash, additional reporting by John McCrank in New York, Ritvik Carvalho in London, Kevin Buckland in Tokyo; edited by Alex Richardson, Nick Zieminski and Sonya Hepinstall)

 What Are The Main Benefits Of Comparing Car Insurance Quotes Online